MatejVitek/SSBC/README.md

 This code was used to produce the evaluation results for the paper "SSBC 2020: Sclera Segmentation and Benchmarking Competition in the Mobile Environment".

 # Requirements
-For the installation process and required libraries, please see the instructions at our [Sclera website](https://sclera.fri.uni-lj.si/code.html#ssbc).
+Our [utility libraries](https://sclera.fri.uni-lj.si/code.html#Libraries) are required to make this project work.
+The additional required python packages are:

+	joblib
+	matplotlib
+	numpy
+	pillow
+	scikit-learn
+	scipy
+	tqdm

 # Running the code
-This project is a stripped-down version of [our Toolbox](https://sclera.fri.uni-lj.si/code.html#toolbox).
+This project is a stripped-down version of [our Toolbox](https://sclera.fri.uni-lj.si/code.html#Toolbox).
 The project's functionality is divided into two parts — computation (slow and memory-intensive) and plotting (fast and efficient).

 ## Computation
 The computation part takes as input the sclera masks that are the result from your model(s) and the ground truth information.
 It computes the precision/recall/... information and saves it to `.pkl` files ('pickles').
 All this is handled by the script `compute.py`.
 To run the script, use the following syntax: